-WASHINGTON, DC – Halifax International Security Forum announced today that the 10th annual Halifax International Security Forum will take place on November 16-18, 2018 in Halifax, Nova Scotia.
+WASHINGTON, DC – Halifax International Security Forum announced today that the 2020 Forum will take place November 20-22 in Halifax, Nova Scotia.

 Halifax International Security Forum is an independent, non-profit, non-partisan organization based in Washington, DC.
 The Forum is made possible by the generous support of its partners, including the Government of Canada and the Halifax Canada Club.

 The 11th Halifax International Security Forum took place November 22-24, 2019.
 For a recap of the 2019 Forum, please click here.